Internal Audit

 Efforts to Improve Audit Quality and Effectiveness

-The Bank’s internal audits are conducted on a risk basis in accordance with the international standards of the Institute of Internal Auditors (IIA).
+The Bank’s internal audit is structured to ensure that internal audits are conducted on a risk basis in accordance with the global internal audit standards of the Institute of Internal Auditors (IIA).
 In addition to an internal quality assessment conducted annually, IAD periodically undergoes an external quality assessment by a third-party organization in order to further improve the Bank’s internal audits.
-IAD has worked to enhance the dual role assignment system between Aozora Bank and the audit divisions of Group companies in order to strengthen Group governance.
+Moreover, steps are taken to support further improvements in the Group’s internal audit framework through a dual role assignment system between Aozora and the audit divisions of Group companies in order to strengthen Group governance.

-an image about Internal Audit System an image about Internal Audit System
+an image about Internal Audit Structure an image about Internal Audit Structure